-Women at Work presents the field of rhetorical studies with fifteen chapters that center on gender, rhetoric, and work in the US in the nineteenth and twentieth centuries.
+Women at Work by David Gold (Editor); Jessica Enoch (Editor)Women at Work presents the field of rhetorical studies with fifteen chapters that center on gender, rhetoric, and work in the US in the nineteenth and twentieth centuries.
 Feminist scholars explore women's labor evangelism in the textile industry, the rhetorical constructions of leadership within women's trade unions, the rhetorical branding of a twentieth-century female athlete, the labor activism of an African American blues singer, and the romantic, same-sex collaborations that supported pedagogical labor.
 Women at Work also introduces readers to rhetorical methods and approaches possible for the study of gender and work.
 Contributors name and explore a specific rhetorical concern that animates their study and in so doing, readers learn about such concepts as professional proof, rhetorical failure, epideictic embodiment, rhetorics of care, and cross-racial coalition building.

 Warren, Meg A., et al. “Good for the Goose and Good for the Gander: Examining Positive Psychological Benefits of Male Allyship for Men and Women.”
 Psychology of Men & Masculinities, vol. 22, no. 4, Oct.
 2021, pp. 723–31.